Dairy products and athletic performance - good or bad?

 Plenty of almond milk recipes go on about straining it through cheesecloth and all manner of assorted hassle, but life is really too short for that.
 Go for approx 5 almonds per cup of water, blitz, pour and you’re sorted.

-3 But what about the cheese?
+3 What about the cheese?

 The humble avocado, a rocking substitute for cheese in veggie sandwiches and snacks giving a hearty and healthy hit of calories and great fats.
 Mmm, hmm, tasty